 Improving Research Administration Initiative

-A new model for delivering integrated research administration and other services has been developed and deployed.
-Following the success of ERSO, the “regional model” aims to create integrated service teams to provide clusters of schools, colleges, and organized research units with research administration, human resources, purchasing, travel reimbursement, and other aspects of administration.
+A new model for delivering integrated research administration and other services has been developed and is now being deployed.
+The “regional model” aims to create integrated service teams to provide clusters of schools, colleges, and organized research units with research administration, human resources, purchasing, travel reimbursement, and other aspects of administration.

 Five academic regions and one administrative region have been identified.
 The five academic regions are: